Anaconda is a data science platform which includes Python and R.

 Use the following commands:

-interact -gpu module load AI/anaconda3-5.1.0_gpu source activate $AI_ENV python import tensorflow
+interact -gpu module load AI/anaconda3-5.1.0_gpu # choose an available AI/anaconda3 module source activate $AI_ENV python import tensorflow

 Use Tensorflow and python2